Nutrition Education in Rural Sololá

 Despite the successes of the first three years of the project, Hospitalito Atitlán sees more need than ever to continue working to address malnutrition, especially with the extreme food scarcities that have resulted as effects of the COVID-19 pandemic.

-With this is mind, Hospitalito Atitlán is pleased to announce “Strengthening Nutrition Education and Intervention in Rural Sololá”, a three year initiative again with the support of the IZUMI foundation with the goal to provide targeted education and interventions that contribute to a reduction of malnutrition in children under five in the department of Sololá.
+With this is mind, in 2020 Hospitalito Atitlán began “Strengthening Nutrition Education and Intervention in Rural Sololá”, a three year initiative again with the support of the IZUMI foundation with the goal to provide targeted education and interventions that contribute to a reduction of malnutrition in children under five in the department of Sololá.

-A major component of the first phase of the project was the creation of illustrated booklets, in three Maya languages, focusing on the importance of good nutrition during a child’s first 1,000 days of life.
+A major component of the first phase of the project was the creation of illustrated booklets, in three Maya languages, focusing on the importance of good nutrition during a child’s first 1,000 days of life (see below).
 The materials provide education about accessible, affordable and nutritious food in a culturally appropriate manner, information on how to prevent and identify malnutrition, and nutritious recipes that promote healthy eating.
-A nutritionist from the Japan International Cooperation Agency spent two years at the Hospitalito helping to implement the plan.

 The new initiative will run from July 2020 – June 2023.